Will Getting Another Credit Card Help Your Credit Score?

 On a positive note, it’s still possible to open credit cards even with damaged credit or no established credit history.
 In these situations, a secured credit card may be worth considering.

-How to use multiple credit cards to improve your credit score
+How to use multiple credit cards to better your credit score

 It’s possible to earn a good credit score with one credit card or with many.
 The most important rule to follow in either situation is to always make your monthly payments on time.
 Late payments, even occasional ones, can cause severe credit score damage.